ava11235/it211/w9_objects_classes_notes.md

 ## Practice ##

-zyBooks Ch 7.1 - 7.8  Practice (graded participation activity)
+zyBooks Ch 7.1 - 7.9  Practice (graded participation activity)

 ## Learning Outcomes ##

-Upon successful completion of the work, students will be familiar with and able to apply the below concepts and techniques in their programs:
+Upon successful completion of the work, students will be able to
-* Objects and Classes basics
+* Construct and call Objects and Classes
-* Using and defining classes
-* Mutators, accessors and private helper methods
+* Define mutators, accessors and private helper methods
-* Constructors
+* Define and or multiple (overload) constructors
-* Defining the main() in custom defined classes
+* Define the main() in custom defined classes
 * Class unit testing